oktadev/okta-blog/_source/_posts/2019-09-11-angular-mongodb.md

 The code above also contains two references to local modules which you'll implement below.

 The hangman game uses Okta, an identity service for developers, for user management and authentication.
-On the server-side, Okta’s functionality is implemented in `src/auth.js`.
+On the server-side, Okta's functionality is implemented in `src/auth.js`.

 ```js
 const OktaJwtVerifier = require('@okta/jwt-verifier');